 A mature aloe vera will, on average, grow to a height of between 1 – 2 feet with an average width of 24″ (60 cm) though there are steps you can take to make the plant grow bigger.

-How can I make my aloe vera grow bigger?
+How you can make you aloe vera grow bigger

 What steps can you take to make an aloe vera grow bigger?